myresearchbvp/ERP-MCDA-Simulation/README.md

 2. The code will open in a new Google Colab tab.
 3. Go to the top menu, click **Runtime** and select **Run all** (or press `Ctrl+F9`).
 4. Scroll to the bottom of the page where the interactive panel appears.
-5. Play with the sliders to change the importance of the criteria, load the ready-made scenarios, run the sensitivity analysis or add your own data!
+5. Play with the sliders to change the importance of the criteria, load the ready-made scenarios, run the sensitivity analysis or add your own data.

 > ### 📝 Peer-review note
 > We created this repository specifically for the review process.
 It is hosted on a generic account to respect the anonymity required by double-blind journal standards.